Higher Degrees frequently asked questions

 - Have confirmed their willingness to be nominated as your Principal Supervisor/Co-Supervisor.

-Depending on individual circumstances this process can take up to one month, so it is advisable to start the process early if you have a deadline you wish to meet.
+Applications can take up to one month depending on individual circumstances, so it is advisable to start the process early if you have a deadline you wish to meet.

-Applicants will be enrolled on the date nominated on their Letter of Offer once accepted.
-They will have one month from the date of enrolment to complete a Supervisor Candidate Agreement via an online form in IRMA Nextgen (only accessible once enrolled).
+All newly enrolled researchesr will have one month from the date of enrolment to complete a Supervisor Candidate Agreement via an online form in IRMA Nextgen (only accessible once enrolled).

 Failure to complete the Supervisor Candidate Agreement form within the timeframe will result in a suspension of enrolment.

-If you are applying to undertake a Higher Degree by Research at Southern Cross University (SCU) and wish to seek an exemption from the IELTS requirements, please refer to the Guidelines for IELTS Discretionary Exemptions in Forms and Documents.
+If you are applying to undertake a Higher Degree by Research at Southern Cross University and wish to seek an exemption or waiver from the English Language Profiency requirements, please refer to the Guidelines for IELTS Discretionary Exemptions in Forms and Documents.
 These outline the criteria for discretionary approvals of IELTS exemptions, which must be reported to the SCU Academic Board.

 Important: Applicants from non-English speaking backgrounds or countries must provide an IELTS score if they cannot meet the requirements or are not from one of the listed countries.